 To respond to these key areas, our partnership has four interrelated objectives:

-- To create a new knowledge about commercial data practices and their impact on youth, by mapping out how online and mobile information infrastructures combine with social norms to expose young Canadians to discrimination and cyberbullying.
+- To create new knowledge about commercial data practices and their impact on youth, by mapping out how online and mobile information infrastructures combine with social norms to expose young Canadians to discrimination and cyberbullying.

 - To create new knowledge about the ways in which diverse groups of young people conceptualize privacy and the potential for equality in networked spaces.